Next: , Up: Selection Expressions

 "This one a double quote: \"."

 The value of a field value can be included in a selection expression by writing its name.
-The field name is replaced by a string containing the field value, covering any possibility with records with more than one field featuring that name.
-The last colon character (:) of the field name is optional.
+The field name is replaced by a string containing the field value, to handle the possibility of records with more than one field by that name.
 Examples:

 Name